inseri-swiss/inseri-core-wp/docs/blocks/dataTable.md

 It allows as output the selected row and the selected cell.

+## Output

+The filtered and sorted table, selected row (via a click on a cell), and selected cell (via a double-click on a cell if enabled) as a JSON.

 ## Input

 The expected input is a JSON array with row-oriented data, where each row is an object with named attributes (known also as JSON records).